Pet Town Chatswood 02 9415 2298

 The staff and leading veterinarians are all passionate about pets and avid animal lovers.

 At these Veterinary Hospitals, you’ll be fully supported with sound advice first and foremost.
 With good advice and professional recommendations, you’ll be well equipped to make the best ongoing health care decisions for your pet.

 8 weeks of purchase, you have not received a confirmation from your Local Council of the ownership of your puppy being transferred from our name to yours, you must ring them immediately with your microchip number.
 After Desexing, your puppy can be registered.
 This only needs to be done once for life.
 If you move or change phone number, don't forget to change your details registered to the microchip!

-• Vaccination – Your puppy is supplied with a vaccination record.
+- Vaccination – Your puppy is supplied with a vaccination record.
 Puppies are usually vaccinated at 8, 12 and 16 weeks of age.
-The basic level Vaccination (C3) prevents against the most deadly diseases: Canine Parvo Virus, Canine Distemper and Canine Hepatitis.
+The basic level Vaccination (C3) prevents against the deadliest diseases: Canine Parvo Virus, Canine Distemper and Canine Hepatitis.

-• Desexing – It is highly recommended that you desex your puppy at 6 months of age.
+- Desexing – It is highly recommended that you desex your puppy at 6 months of age.
 For this procedure we highly recommend getting it done at our vets.
-At these vets; you can be confident that your puppy will receive the highest level of care and safety.
+At these vets, you can be confident that your puppy will receive the highest level of care and safety.

 Normal opening hours,

 please ring immediately the phone numbers listed below and describe the situation to one of our vets.